ashish4hub/C-Programming-/README.md

 1. *sum* - C program to find the sum of all the elements in an Array
+2. *Maximum* - C program to find the maximum value element in an Array of Integers
+3. *Cout occurrence* - C program to find the number of times same element occurs in an Array
+4. *Reverse* - C program to print the elements of an Array in reverse order by using another Array
-2. *Linear Search in Array* - C program to Find a Key element in an array using Linear search.
+5. *Linear Search in Array* - C program to Find a Key element in an array using Linear search.